 Role of Academic Supervisors

-Reflecting, I realize the crucial role my academic supervisor played in this journey.
-They were more than just a guide; they were a mentor who believed in my potential.
+Reflecting, I realize the crucial role my academic supervisors played in this journey.
+They were more than just a guide.
+They were indeed a mentor who believed in my potential.
 A good mentor provides intellectual guidance, and emotional support, and helps navigate the often-complex academic landscape.
 They invest in you, not just for your PhD or postdoc tenure but for your overall career trajectory.
 This relationship, built on mutual respect and shared intellectual curiosity, is the cornerstone of a successful academic career.